 The first satellite, F-1, was launched 26 October 1966, for emplacement above the Pacific but failed to achieve synchronous orbit when the apogee engine thrust terminated approximately 4 seconds after ignition.
 Normal burning time would have been 16 seconds.
 The satellite, despite its nonsynchronous orbit, was used to transmit live television and other communications traffic.

 Intelsat II F-2 was launched 11 January 1967, into synchronous orbit above the Pacific near the International Date Line.
 Regular 24 hour commercial service via the satellite began 27 January 1967.
 The operation linked earth stations in the United States, Hawaii, Australia, and Japan.

 Intelsat II F-3 was launched 22 March 1967, and positioned in synchronous orbit above the Atlantic.
 The fourth satellite in the series, Intelsat II F-4, was launched September 27, 1967, for commercial operation over the Pacific.
-The Intelsat II satellites, in addition to commercial operation, provided communications support services for NASA's manned lunar landing program.
+The Intelsat II satellites, in addition to commercial operation, provided communications support services for NASA's crewed lunar landing program.
 The three satellites of the series, in continuous service throughout their 3 year design lifetime, are now retired.

 The Intelsat II's, twice as large as Early Bird and with more than twice the power, were equipped with an advanced antenna design developed by Hughes that permitted direct contact with a number of ground stations simultaneously.

 The design concept of the satellite followed the same basic principles developed by Hughes for Early Bird.
 These included spin stabilization, a toroidal antenna beam that continually encompassed the earth, and a simple gas jet system for attitude control and stationkeeping.